raynielm/auto-ccs-versions/README.md

 # auto-ccs-versions
 realgoblins auto ccs versions

-some old versions of raelgoblins auto ccs i saved. only free version works because the server is closed.
+some old versions of realgoblins auto ccs i saved. only free version works because the server is closed.

-Discord: rayy#5664. my old one got banned
+Discord: Rayy#7061. my old one got banned